javaplus/MadScientist/lessons/assembly/code_install.md

 Now create a new Thonny tab(File->New) and copy the contents of [hitevent.py](https://raw.githubusercontent.com/javaplus/MadScientist/refs/heads/main/code/hitevent.py) into the new Thonny tab.
 Save this file onto the Pico as `hitevent.py`.

+#### Base Game
+Now create a new Thonny tab and copy the contents of [basegame.py](https://raw.githubusercontent.com/javaplus/MadScientist/refs/heads/main/code/basegame.py) into the new Thonny tab.
+Save this file onto the Pico as `basegame.py`.

 #### Basic Game
 Now create a new Thonny tab and copy the contents of [basicgame.py](https://raw.githubusercontent.com/javaplus/MadScientist/refs/heads/main/code/basicgame.py) into the new Thonny tab.
 Save this file onto the Pico as `basicgame.py`.